Ordenritterlein/PhotonTool/README.md

 has nicer and more clear shaders than the old version as well as (hopefully) better camera controls.

+a copy is hosted here: http://photon.chrisgraf.de/ it still runs all the heavy lifting on you PC, so expect to need a decent graphics card if you look at bigger files, especially one with a good bit of VRam.

 ## License
 **Unlicense (http://unlicense.org) **